 Every year on Earth Day, the annual Greening Diplomacy Initiative (GDI) Awards highlight U.S. embassies and consulates that have undertaken exceptional efforts in sustainability.
 The awards foster a community within the Department committed to best practices in diplomacy.
 The process also provides input for long term strategic planning and measurement capability for the Department’s sustainability initiatives.

 The GDI Awards are made up of three accolades.
 The senior level Greening Council (GC) selects the Overall GDI Award.
 Department employees vote to select the People’s Choice GDI Award.
-The Bureau of Overseas Buildings and Operations (OBO) and the GDI partnered to create the Resilience Award, which provides funding up to $1 million for sustainability and resilience projects.
+New in 2019, the Bureau of Overseas Buildings and Operations (OBO) and the GDI partnered to create the Resilience Award, which provides funding up to $1 million for sustainability and resilience projects.
 See more about the winning projects here.